 How to Make Lasagna Soup

-This recipe comes together so quickly and the steps are super easy.
+This recipe comes together so quickly, and the steps are super easy.
 Here are the basic steps:

-5. Top with cheese and broil.
+5. Finish: Top with cheese and broil until hot, melted, and golden.

 The full list of instructions can be found in the recipe card at the end of the post.